paxdotdev/docs/src/reference-compilation-model.md

 ### 4. Run or Finish

-Depending on whether you tasked the compiler with `run` or `build`, the compiler will either run the resulting executable, or write the executable to disk in the specified directory
+Depending on whether you tasked the compiler with `run` or `build`, the compiler will either run the resulting executable immediately, or write the executable to disk in the specified directory

 --

 [1] Author's note: this all would just be called "console," but the word "console" is already firmly claimed by a completely different, adjacent concept (think: terminal.)
-Please embark on this mental gambol with me, where the metaphorical "NES Console" is the union of {"harness", "chassis"}
+The author emplores you to join him in this mental gambol, where the metaphorical "NES Console" is the union of {"harness", "chassis"}